demisto/content/Packs/DevSecOps/Integrations/GitLab/README.md

 ### gitlab-projects-delete-repository-merged-branches
 ***
-Will delete all branches that are merged into the project’s default  anch.
+Deletes all branches that are merged into the project’s default branch.

 #### Base Command